 Follow these simple steps for safe and affordable travel from Managua to Leon

-Step 1: Arrange transportation from the airport or from where you are staying, to the UCA (pronounced ‘OOKA’) microbus terminal.
+Step 1: Arrange transportation from the airport or from where you are going, to the UCA (pronounced ‘OOKA’) bus terminal.

-- From the airport, you will pay a flat fee of $20.00 US Dollars.
-If you walk out to the Pan-American Highway from the airport, taxis to the UCA terminal will cost between C$80 Cordoba’s a person ($3.25 US Dollars) to C$320 Cordobas ($13.00 USD) for a cab with 4 passengers.
+- From the airport, you will pay a flat fee of $20.00 US Dollars directly on the airport .
+Or if you walk out to the Pan-American Highway from the airport, taxis to the UCA terminal will cost between C$80 Cordoba’s a person ($3.25 US Dollars) to C$320 Cordobas ($13.00 USD) for a cab with 4 passengers.
 You may need to haggle because if you are not Nicaraguan they will try to charge you the “gringo” price of $20.00 US dollars.
 It is ok to haggle with taxi drivers.

 - From Managua Backpackers Inn it should cost you between C$50-C$80 Cordobas.
 Having Cordobas, not American cash, on you will help the cab rides to go smoother. * There is an ATM at the airport and they accept most ATM cards.
 ATM’s give a better exchange rate, instead of changing money at a money changing storefront.